Albert Lea considering $10.9 million in rec facility projects

 “The city has taken excellent care of our rec facilities, making repairs and replacements much more cost-effective than building new facilities.
 We have equipment that is starting to fail after 20 years or more of use.
 Other projects would save energy – and money – over the long run.
 We also need to fix some accessibility problems,” said Cathy Malakowsky, engagement and enrichment director for Albert Lea.

+The city says it may seem like a lot, but the $10.9 million price tag is not because of a lack of maintenance.

+“In fact, it’s the opposite.
+We have taken extra care our facilities and that’s why we can invest in what we have instead of having to build new,” said Malakowsky.

 The public is invited to learn more and provide input about the projects at an open house Thursday, Jan.
 4, from 4 – 6 p.m. at the City Arena, 701 Lake Chapeau Drive.
 The city council is scheduled to vote on the proposal and financing options at its Jan.
 8 meeting.
-For more information, visit https://cityofalbertlea.org/recinvest/.
+For more information the rec facility investment plan, CLICK HERE.

 City Arena, 701 Lake Chapeau Drive